jdphenix/SwaggerBuildExample/readme.md

 # Swagger example - Generating new client at build time

 This repo serves as an example of generating a new client for a Web API at build time of the service.
-WebApplication1 is the service and W WebApplication2 is the consumer.
+WebApplication1 is the service and WebApplication2 is the consumer.

 In WebApplication1.csproj, this configuration creates a new Swagger spec